 Children, yes.
 Plants, no. (I’m just realizing that this is probably why my mom bought me a cactus for my birthday.)

-So if you’re good with plants you have an advantage here, but if not there’s not need to worry because growing sprouts is much easier than you might think.
+So if you’re good with plants you have an advantage here, but if not there’s no need to worry because growing sprouts without soil is much easier than you might think.

 How To Grow Sprouts At Home

 You can use a tall mason jar or buy one of the tray watering products like the one I used in the example video below.

 Using the tray system is so simple!
 You just place about 1 teaspoon of seeds in the trays.
 The product I bought on Amazon came with a packet of broccoli seeds and one with alfalfa seeds.

 The water slowly trickles down through the different trays and gently waters the seeds.
 You can move the different trays around so that each level gets a good watering.

 Within a few short days, the seeds grow into sprouts and you can enjoy eating your fresh and healthy sprouts!

 Get my simple weekly meal planner + access to my entire resource library!